etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 Derived read access is computed as follows: For each directly readable entity it is determined to which other entities it refers.
 These other entities are derived read accessible.
-For example if a user may directly read an invoice entity, and an invoice refers to a currency then the user has derived read access to a currency.
+For example, if a user may directly read an invoice entity, and an invoice refers to a currency then the user has derived read access to a currency.
 The derived readable entities are also computed in the EntityAccessChecker.